digital-asset/daml/daml-lf/spec/transaction.rst

 ``maintainers`` must be non-empty.

+A backwards incompatible change was introduced on 2020-01-13, with version 9: the key may not contain contract IDs anymore.
+Transactions with such keys cannot be deserialized any more.

 *since version 9*

 The key may not contain contract IDs.
-This change is backwards incompatible; that is, transactions containing contract IDs in keys cannot be deserialized any more.

 message NodeCreate
 ^^^^^^^^^^^^^^^^^^